MylesNottingham/relational_rails/README.md

 As a visitor
 When I visit a Resort Show page ('/resorts/:id')
-Then I see a link to take me to that resort's `guests_index` page ('/resorts/:id/guests')
+Then I see a link to take me to that Resort's Guests Index page ('/resorts/:id/guests')

 &nbsp;